versionone/VersionOne.SDK.Java.APIClient/README.md

 ### Moment

 As data changes in VersionOne, a history is maintained.
-Every change to every asset is journaled within the system, and assigned a chronologically-increasing integer called a moment.
+Every change to every asset is tracked within the system, and assigned a chronologically-increasing integer called a moment.
 A past version of an asset is uniquely identified by it's asset type, ID, and Moment.
 A past version of a relation attribute will refer to the past version of it's target asset.
 For example, Member:20:563 identifies the Member asset with ID of 20, as it was at the time of moment 563.

 ## Getting Help
 To learn more about the VersionOne API, please visit the [VersionOne Developer Community](https://community.versionone.com/Developers).